UCLA Extension Summer School in collaboration with ASEEDER

 • Exclude:

-1. Transportation costs to and from the place of departure (final departure city will be selected from Beijing, Shanghai, Shenzhen, or Hong Kong based on national enrollment and flight availability).
+1. International round-trip flights (from 2-3 cities such as Beijing, Shanghai, Shenzhen, or Hong Kong; the final departure and return cities will be determined based on enrollment and flight availability).
 You can use a third-party service or AESSDER's unified service.
 Please confirm with the consultant before purchasing tickets.

 3. Lunch and dinner fees.
 Students are expected to dine independently or with peers near the teaching facilities or the hotel.
 The average cost per meal is approximately USD 20.